 - Can produce clear, detailed text on a wide range of subjects and explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.

-To certify that they have an English proficiency level of B2, students should submit an official certificate specifying that they have attained the above level or any other equivalent examination certificate, such as:
+To certify that they have an English proficiency level of B2 or higher, students should submit an official certificate specifying that they have attained the above level or any other equivalent examination certificate, such as: